Joeltronics/Monosynth/readme.md

 These are all features I'm considering possibly adding in the future, but don't plan on implementing right away:

-* Built-in patch storage & management - in the meantime, most DAWs should support it
+* Built-in patch storage & management - in the meantime, most DAWs should support it (once I implement state saving, anyway, which is planned for 1.0)
-* More monophony modes - I plan on supporting legato and retrigger, but initially just last-note priority
+* More monophony priority modes
-* Arpeggiator and/or sequencer
+* Polyphony & unison
-* Polyphony - I don't plan on implementing this for 1.0, but might implement it in the future.
+* Sequencer & arpeggiator